 Who We Are.

 To make ends meet, they began hauling grain for clients with farm tandems.
-Then, renting semi’s, plus buying and selling grain.
-The first semi was purchased in 1986, followed by other additions to the fleet – a super B, and end dump trailer manufactured on site.
+Then, renting semi’s and buying and selling grain.
+Their first semi was purchased in 1986, followed by other additions to the fleet – a super B, and end dump trailer manufactured on site.

 The first new International semi’s were purchased and added to the new total of 16 trucks in 1993.